-Kentucky caverns are a result of millions years of giant limestone formation.
-These formation formed the karst landscape that you can see in this state as well as Mississippi.
-This area was previously under water and as a result you will see that there are many amphibian fossils are found here.
+Kentucky caverns are a result of millions of years of giant limestone formation.
+These formations formed the karst landscape that you can see in this state as well as Mississippi.
+This area was previously underwater, and as a result, you will see that there are many amphibian fossils found here.
 Here are some of these caves and caverns which you can visit in Kentucky to get to know the state’s geology.

 Lost River Cave in Hellertown

-Lost River Cave is one of Kentucky Caverns which you can have a tour boat.
+Lost River Cave is one of Kentucky Caverns where you can have a tour boat.
 The 25-acre surrounding area of this cave was donated in 1986 to Western Kentucky University.
-After that that wooded area expanded to over 60 acres, proving a great walking experience to its visitors.
-Other than normal limestone formations in this facility yo can enjoy other recreational activities as well.
-Those include visiting a butterfly habitat, travel by ziplines and walk along the Nature Explore Playscape trails here.
+After that, that wooded area expanded to over 60 acres, providing a great walking experience to its visitors.
+Other than normal limestone formations in this facility, you can enjoy other recreational activities as well.
+Those include visiting a butterfly habitat, traveling by zip lines, and walking along the Nature Explore Playscape trails here.

-Also, there are a lot of activities for children and all members of family here making sure everyone will have a great time here.
-You can even shop for jewelry, fossils, collectibles and local food products near the Visitor Center there.
-The Lost River caverns tickets are set at $15 for each adult and $10 for one child.
+Also, there are a lot of activities for children and all members of a family here, making sure everyone will have a great time here.
+You can even shop for jewelry, fossils, collectibles, and local food products near the Visitor Center there.
+The Lost River Caverns tickets are set at $15 for each adult and $10 for one child.

 Mammoth Cave with Longest Cave System in The World